pebble/ArduinoPebbleSerial/README.md

 * Arduino UNO (ATmega328p) - Serial0 - pins 0 and 1
 * Arduino Mega 2560 (ATmega2560) - Serial1 - pins 18 and 19
 * Xadow Main Board (ATmega32u4) - Serial1 - pins 0 and 1

+To add support for more boards, see the top of the ArduinoPebbleSerial.cpp file.

 ## Initialization ##